Last updated: 1st November 2025

 19.10.
 Definitions

-Business Day means any day other than a Saturday, Sunday or statutory holiday in Auckland, New Zealand.
+Business Day means any day other than a Saturday, Sunday or statutory holiday observed in Auckland, New Zealand.

 Confidential Information means all non-public information disclosed by or on behalf of a party to the other party, whether orally or in writing, that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information and the circumstances of disclosure, and includes without limitation: (a) the terms of this Agreement, but not (for the avoidance of doubt) the existence of this Agreement; and (b) in respect of Cotiss, Cotiss' business and marketing plans, business processes, product plans and designs and other non-public technical information proprietary to Cotiss (e.g., any aspect of the Platform Services not disclosed to the general public, the Platform Services user interface design and layout, out-of-the box workflows/automated processes, API, source code, object code, and pricing information).
 Content will not be considered to be your Confidential Information unless such data, content, material or information is expressly marked or designated as confidential and provided directly to Cotiss personnel by you or your Users.